CianciarusoCataldo/mobrix-ui/docs/components/atoms/CodeBox/index.md

 # CodeBox page

 A smart code box, to display code text as a compiler.
-Optionally, can highlight code text, with a selectable environment
+Supports code highlight, with a selectable environment, and multiline strings

 - [Properties](props.md)
 - [Css Variables](css-vars.md)